rahelbelay/Discover-Music/README.md

 ## project discription

-Discover Music is a music searching app it gets data from the AudioDb api in order to render to the page.
-My app lets users to search singer by name to diplay the artist image, biography and it gives an access to view their social network like (facebook, twitter and webpage).
+Discover Music is a music searching app that gets data from the AudioDb API.
+My app lets users search the artist by name and the result will diplay the artist's songs, albums, image and biography.
+Additionally, it gives access to view their social network like (facebook, twitter and web page).
-Inaddition to this My app displays the singer album with tracks.

 ## API Utilized
  - TheAudioDB API - https://www.theaudiodb.com